Perioperative Anesthesia Reports

 Acknowledgements

-Competing interest
+Competing interests

 Funding sources

-Conflict of interest
+Conflicts of interest

 Research data

-Research data refers to the results of observations or experimentation that validate research findings.
-To facilitate reproducibility and data reuse, we also encourage the author to share the software, code, models, algorithms, protocols, methods, and other valuable materials related to the project.
+The Perioperative Anesthesia Reports encourages authors to cite and share data that supports the research in an appropriate data repository.
+Research data refers to the results of observation or experimentation that validate research findings.
+To facilitate reproducibility and data reuse, the authors can share the software, code, models, algorithms, protocols, methods, and other valuable materials related to the project.

 To foster transparency, the Perioperative Anesthesia Reports encourages the authors to state data availability during submission.
 If the data is unavailable for access or unsuitable to post, this gives the author the opportunity to indicate why.
 If the author submits this form with the manuscript as a supplementary file, the statement will appear next to the published article.